When it comes to goals for 2022, Americans are prioritizing financial resolutions.

-As the end of the year (and the decade!) approaches, many of us are starting to think of New Year’s resolutions for ourselves.
-Around 60% of Americans make resolutions each year, but a mere 8% actually keep those resolutions.
-Why?
-Because it’s inherently difficult to change our habits — something that we’ve been trying to do for millennia!
-And here’s a fun party fact for you: the idea of a New Year’s resolution started around 4,000 years ago in Babylon, and people would make promises to the gods in hopes of good favor in the year ahead.
+Setting resolutions is valuable to progress.
+However, it’s inherently difficult to change our habits.
+In fact, we’ve been trying to do so for millennia.
+Fun party fact: The idea of a new year’s resolution started around 4,000 years ago in Babylon, when people would make promises to the gods in hopes of good favor in the year ahead.
 The most common request?
 For the gods to eliminate their debts.
-So while New Year’s resolutions can be any number of things, from working out more to eating healthier to spending less time on your phone, there’s historical precedent for setting resolutions around your finances as well!
+So while new year’s resolutions can be any number of things — from eating more greens to wearing more formal loungewear in 2022 — there’s historical precedent for setting resolutions around your finances.

-In this article, we’ll help you with some ideas for financial resolutions that you can actually keep.
+Below, we’ll dive into some top financial resolutions that you can actually keep.

-But in order to avoid being one of the 92% of people who don’t keep their New Year’s resolutions, let’s start with some tips around the mechanics of effective goal setting.
+But first, let’s start with some tips around the mechanics of effective goal setting.

 Most of us know from personal experience how difficult it is to change our habits.
-So the low rate of success with New Year’s resolutions isn’t that surprising.
-But, there are ways to set goals that you have a good chance of actually adhering to.
-Here are a handful of tips that will help you beat the odds as you tackle your resolutions in 2020.
+So the low rate of success with new year’s resolutions isn’t that surprising.
+However, there are ways to set goals that you have a good chance of actually adhering to.
+Here are a handful of tips to help you beat the odds as you tackle your resolutions in 2021.

-This may seem trite when developing financial goals, but there is a reason so many people use the “SMART” standard.
-SMART stands for Specific, Measurable, Achievable, Realistic, and Timely and are the criteria we should apply when creating a resolution.
+SMART stands for Specific, Measurable, Achievable, Realistic, and Timely; these are the criteria we should apply when creating a resolution.

-Specificity is the difference between “I want to save more” and “I am going to increase my savings by $50 per week”.
+Specificity is the difference between “I want to save more” and “I am going to increase my savings by $50 per week.”
 Measurable means your goal must be trackable.
 “I want to feel better about my finances” is difficult to objectively measure.
-On the flip side, “I want to pay off my credit card debt within 6 months” is a lot more measurable.
-Achievable and Realistic relate to each other but are slightly different: achievability refers to your ability to complete a task, while realistic is how a goal will fit into your larger plans.
+On the flip side, “I want to pay off my credit card debt within six months” is a lot more measurable.
+The concepts of achievable and realistic relate to each other but are slightly different: achievability refers to your ability to complete a task, while realistic is how a goal will fit into your larger plans.
 For most of us, writing in a journal every day would be achievable, while becoming a professional athlete usually is not.
 Timely applies a timeframe in which you want to complete your objective.

-It’s difficult to stay focused on long-term goals — life has a way of throwing us curveballs.
-Creating short-term goals helps us stay focused on the short-term while slowly working towards the long-term.
-For example, if you’re wanting to run a marathon as your long-term goal, a good short-term goal would be to run three times this week.
+It’s difficult to stay on track with long-term goals — life has a way of throwing us curveballs.
+Creating short-term goals helps us stay focused while slowly working towards the long-term.
+For example, if you want to run a marathon as your long-term goal, a good short-term goal would be to run three times this week.
 It’s attainable, and ultimately makes it easier to stay motivated when you’re just focused on this week.